maquenneville/wiki-what/README.md

 # How to use

-0. Get your OpenAI API key if you don't have one already: https://platform.openai.com/overview Then, set up your Pinecone account, create an Index with this layout:
+0. Get your OpenAI API key if you don't have one already: https://platform.openai.com/overview Then, set up your Pinecone account: https://www.pinecone.io/, and create an Index with this layout:
 - Dimensions: 1536
 - Metric: cosine
 - pod type: p1
-Get your API key, Index environment and index name.
+Get your Pinecone API key, Index environment and Index name.

 Once you have your OpenAI key and your Pinecone env/key/name, enter then into their respective places in the config.ini file.
 Then, open Command Prompt and cd into the cloned directory.